lemilosm/lemilosm.github.io/README.md

 <!-- ![sample image](/assets/img/example.jpeg) -->

-### Webscraping: BCCR dollar exchange rate extraction
+### Webscraping ETL: BCCR CRC/USD exchange rate (from different costarrican entities) extraction
 [Repo](https://github.com/lemilosm/bccr_dol_exc_entities_rate_history_webscraping)

 This is a project closely related to the previous one where the BCCR USD/CRC info was ETL'd.